-HIFF will present the best short films submitted by primary and secondary students from Hawaii.
-It will be a great opportunity for students to view top-notch films produced by their peers.
-Everyone is welcome!
-Students whose films are selected for the Student Showcase will be invited to introduce their work and to participate in post-screening Q&A sessions with audience members.
-(Students will be responsible for their own travel.)
-HIFF’s Student Showcase is open to the general public and free to attend.
+HIFF presents the best short films submitted by elementary, middle school, and high school students from Hawai'i.
+Students whose films are selected for the Student Showcase will be invited to participate in a post-screening Q&A sessions with audience members directly following the screening.
+Join us for this free, fun event open to the public!

 2019 STUDENT SHOWCASE SCREENING

 Saturday, November 9, 2019 at 10:00 - 11:30AM

 Directors: Clarissa Ontal, Kalani Simmons, Charlie Ahlgren Folkert, Kaede Kimura, Naimah Ford, and Lauryn Ford | 2019 | 7 min

 With a crazy boss, few slothful workers, and an audacious receptionist, this companies only hope is the intern.